tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 I used to believe in quiet deaths.
 Gentle ones.
 That was before Mutt.
 Before the laughing sickness that was Keeton.

 The world had gone still.
 No more chase.
 No more fire.
 No more road to burn through.
-Just the sound of my breath hitching, the dull ache in my limbs, and the weight of grief settling into my bones.
+Just the sound of my breath hitching, the dull ache in my limbs, and the weight of deep grief settling into my bones.